wednesday's domaine

 Dry drinking: The best non-alcoholic wines

-24 May 2024 | |By Annie Lewis
+23 May 2025 | | By Annie Lewis

 Over the past few years, I would bet there’s been as many non-alcoholic wine brands launched as the alcoholic variety.
-It’s a bustling global marketplace – anticipated to reach $1.6 trillion by 2025 – and one that many heavyweights in the industry have bought into, either by creating their own concoctions, or investing in dealcoholising equipment to perfect their latest venture.
+It’s a bustling global marketplace – anticipated to reach $1.6 trillion this year – and one that many heavyweights in the industry have bought into, either by creating their own concoctions, or investing in dealcoholising equipment to perfect their latest venture.
 But despite the boom in non-alcoholic wine, not all brands have hit the mark, with some sub-par bottles tasting either too sour or too sweet, and emitting strong aromas once swirled around the glass.
 To help you sift the good from the bad, Luxury London has sampled five brands we believe make the cut.
 Read on for our thoughts on the market’s top non-alcoholic wines.

 Wednesday's Domaine